pat310/google-trends-api/README.md

 ## Installation
 To install this package, clone this git repository and include it in your project's node_modules or simply:

-`npm install google-trends`
+`npm install google-trends-api`

 Require google-trends in your script and give it a variable name:

 `var googleTrends = require('PATH_TO_NODE_MODULES/google-trends/');`

-You will now be able to access the googleTrends methods in your script.
-See the [API section](#api) below to see the methods available and how they work.
+You will now be able to access methods on googleTrends.
+See the [API Methods section](#api-methods) below to see the methods available and how they work.

 <hr>